betoolhamad/Real-time-detection-using-OpenCV/README.md

 ```

 # Face detection using OpenCV

+Dependencies to run this program you should save the haarcascade_eye.xml and haarcascade_frontalface_default.xml by click in raw and then click to save as to save it. which we will use to detect the face and eyes.

 Here, after I coding and run the program I tested it on my brother to detect his face directly.